andreasabel/agda-scope/notes/agdaShadowing.md

       loop (m:ms) = lookFor q m (loop ms)

       lookFor (x:xs) m continuation = do
-        case { u | x↦(_,_,u) ∈ m } of
+        case { u | x ↦ (_,_,u) ∈ m } of
           ∅  → continuation
           {u} → if null xs then return u else do m' ← getModule u
                   lookFor xs m' err  -- discards continuation! else → raise AmbiguousName
 ```

-The third argument of `lookFor` is the `continuation` that is only invoked should already the head `x` of `q` be unbound in `m`.
-Initially, `continuation` is set to `loop ms` that will search through the remaining modules `ms`, but after successful location of `x` in `m`, the `continuation` is reset to throw a `NotInScope` error.
+The third argument of `lookFor` is the `continuation` that is only
+invoked should already the head `x` of `q` be unbound in `m`.
+Initially, `continuation` is set to `loop ms` that will search through
+the remaining modules `ms`, but after successful location of `x` in
+`m`, the `continuation` is reset to throw a `NotInScope` error.

-(The skilled functional programmer will spot that `loop` is nothing but `foldr (lookFor q) err`.)
+(The skilled functional programmer will spot that `loop` is nothing
+but `foldr (lookFor q) err`.)

 ## Related Work

-Ulf Norell [1] described in 2006 the design of module system for
+Ulf Norell [1] has described the design of module system for Agda, and
-Agda and its informal semantics.
-At that time, Agda 2 was in the prototyping
+its informal semantics, in 2006.
+At that time, Agda 2 was in the
-phase.
-In contrast, the present work is a reconstruction of scope
+prototyping phase.
+In contrast, the present work is a reconstruction
-checking given the current implementation in Agda 2.6.0 and some of
+of scope checking given the current implementation in Agda 2.6.0 and
-the envisioned modifications, e.g.,
+some of the envisioned modifications, e.g.,
 [issue 3801](https://github.com/agda/agda/issues/3801).

 There are two essential differences to Norell's conception [1]: